vallurumk/sheffield-bioinformatics-core.github.io/training/r-introduction-2019-09-17.md

 - 09:30am - 5pm
 - Sheffield Institute for Translational Neuroscience, University of Sheffield

-## Booking

-[Click here](https://onlineshop.shef.ac.uk/conferences-and-events/faculty-of-medicine-dentistry-and-health/neuroscience/data-manipulation-and-visualisation-17092019) to book your place on the course

 ## Overview

 As the data generated from high-throughput biological experiments increase in volume and become more complex, the ability to manipulate and visualise data is a highly-desirable skill in academia and industry.
 Whilst familiar tools such as Excel allow basic manipulations, they are often not scalable to larger datasets and are not ameanable to reproducible analysis.